Incas (parakeet): Background

 The Carolina parakeet was the only parrot species historically native to eastern North America and was documented to be plentiful in early accounts.
-Over the centuries following European colonization of the Americas a combination of factors including collection for hat feathers, the pet trade, and eradication by farmers due to their reputation as crop predators, led the Carolina parakeet to become increasingly rare by the mid 19th century.
-As numbers declined, conservationists and bird interest groups became increasingly concerned about the species's trajectory.
-By 1900, multiple breeding programs had been established for the Carolina parakeet with limited success but there was allegedly no coordination between zoos with captive birds.
+Over the centuries following European colonization of the Americas, a combination of factors including collection for hat feathers, the pet trade, and eradication by farmers due to their reputation as crop predators led the Carolina parakeet to become increasingly rare by the mid 19th century.
+As numbers declined, conservationists and bird interest groups became increasingly concerned about the species' trajectory.
+By 1900, multiple breeding programs had been established for the Carolina parakeet with limited success, but there was allegedly no coordination between zoos with captive birds.
 As the number of individual wild birds dwindled, the only certain locations of the Carolina parakeet were in captivity.

 Life

 Incas was brought to the Cincinnati Zoo in 1885 in an attempt to establish a captive breeding population there.
-He was purchased along with 15 other birds for a sum of $40 (equivalent to $1200 in 2022).
+He was purchased along with 15 other birds for a sum of $40 (equivalent to $1,200 in 2022).
 Around that time, captive birds were often sold to Europe and the majority of Carolina parakeets in the pet trade were sourced in Florida with dozens at a time captured into the 1890s.
 At the zoo, Incas was housed in an aviary in the style of a Japanese pagoda that was built in 1875.

 Incas was eventually paired with a female bird named Lady Jane who arrived in the same cohort.
 They were successful in laying eggs regularly over 32 years together, but they consistently rolled the eggs from their nest.
 While the couple was still together, the London Zoo offered $400 (over $10,000 in 2022) for the pair.
 Given established knowledge about Carolina parakeet breeding habits, it is most likely that the birds produced two or three eggs per clutch once each year.
-Lady Jane, the penultimate captive bird reportedly died at least aged 32 in late summer 1917.
+Lady Jane, the penultimate captive bird reportedly died aged at least 32 in late summer 1917.
 Zookeepers in Cincinnati alleged that afterwards Incas became "listless and mournful".
 At some point after September 1914, possibly after Lady Jane's death, Incas was allegedly moved into the same pagoda enclosure that Martha died in.
 In the 48 hours before Incas's death on the evening of February 21, 1918, Cincinnati experienced unseasonably cold weather with snowfall and night-time temperatures down to 7 F.